ddotx/rxjs-state/libs/rxjs-state/src/lib/core/operators/coalesce.md

  # Description
  Rendering, in most web applications, is by far the most performance crucial part.
- The _coalesce_ operator's general purpose is to buffer render relevant state changes together to a single emission.
-By default changes will be emitted on the trailing end of an animationFrame but this behavior is fully configurable.
+ The _coalesce_ operator's general purpose is to buffer state changes together to a single emission per `animationFrame` enabling the user to update render changes only once per `animationFrame`.
+ By default changes will be emitted on the trailing end of an `animationFrame` but this behavior is fully configurable by the `durationSelector` and the `config`

  Furthermore the _coalesce_ operator provides the option to define a custom scope.
 If provided, changes will only be emitted once per scope.
 This helps especially in component based